luciamartinf/Landmarks_generator/README.md

 `Config.py`.
 Can be modified by the user.

-     - *PROCS* : Number of threads/cores we'll be using when training our models. -1 will also all available cores of the machine minus 1
+     - *PROCS* : Number of threads we'll be using when training our models. -1 will also all available cores of the machine minus 1

-     - *MAX_FUNC_CALLS* : Maximum number of trials we'll be performing when tuning our shape predictor hyperparameters.
+     - *MAX_FUNC_CALLS* : Maximum number of trials we'll be performing when tuning our shape predictor hyper-parameters.
 Higher numbers will result in better predictions but will also highly increase training time

+     - *KFOLDS: Number of folds of the training set on each of the tuning calls.

 ## 2. Predict landmarks